postmanlabs/labs-docs/src/pages/docs/postman/scripts/test-scripts.md

 ## Testing collections and folders

 You can add test scripts to a collection, a folder, or a single request within a collection.
 A test script associated with a collection will run after every request in the collection.
 A test script associated with a folder will run after every request in the folder.
 This allows you to reuse commonly executed tests after every request.

+> Adding scripts to collections and folders allows you to test the workflows in your API project.
+This helps to ensure that your requests cover typical scenarios, providing a reliable experience for application users.

 You can update collection and folder scripts by clicking __View more actions__ (...) next to the collection or folder name, and selecting __Edit__.
 Choose the __Tests__ tab to add or update your script.
 You can also add collection scripts when you first create a collection.